Congroooooo/Blog-preview-card/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Blog preview card solution

 This is a solution to the [QR code component challenge on Frontend Mentor](https://github.com/Congroooooo/Blog-preview-card).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.